dirigible-ai/dirigible-node/EXAMPLES.md

 ### 2. Initialize the SDK

 Now we initialize the SDK with our API credentials and add workflow metadata that will be attached to all interactions in this workflow.
-This helps search and organize your data in the Dirigible dashboard.
+This helps organize, filter and search your data.

 ```typescript
 Dirigible.initialize({